AppMetrics/Docs.DocFx/getting-started/fundamentals/organizing-metrics.md

 ## Metric Tagging

-Metrics can be tagged when [declaring your metrics](../fundamentals/recording-metrics.md#declaring-metrics), these tags can then be shipped with your metric values to your database of choice which is useful for commonly-queried metadata.
+Metrics can be tagged when they are [declared](../fundamentals/recording-metrics.md#declaring-metrics), these tags can then be shipped with your metric values to your database of choice which is useful for commonly-queried metadata.

 An example use case for tagging is recording an APIs response time per endpoint where a timer is recorded per endpoint but then reported as the same metric name tagged with by the endpoint.
-This allows us to more easily have a dynamic list of endpoints and their response times when visualising with Grafana for example.
+This allows us to more easily have a dynamic list of endpoints and their response times when visualizing with Grafana for example.

 ### Tagging at runtime